buildbot/buildbot_travis/example/README.rst

 run.sh
 ======

-run buildbot master and slave with logs in the current terminal
+run buildbot master and worker with logs in the current terminal